dartpm/docs/docs/organization/manage-org-packages/managing-org-packages.md

 1. Navigate to the package page on dartpm
 2. Click on "Settings"
-3. Select "Change visibility"
-4. Choose the new visibility setting
-5. Confirm the change
+3. Select "Make public"/"Make private" depending on the package status

 :::info[Note]
 Changing a package from public to private may affect users who are currently using the package.
 Make sure to communicate this change to your users.